• Skip to primary navigation

 • Pure vanilla extract and almond extract

-Place the logs on a parchment-lined baking sheet, keeping them well spaced apart.
-Bake the logs for approximately 25 minutes, rotating the baking sheet halfway through the baking time for even cooking.
+7. Place both logs on a parchment-lined baking sheet, keeping them well spaced apart.
+Bake the logs in preheated oven for 25 minutes, rotating halfway through for even baking.

 Enjoy!